itzdsid/Email-Spam-classifier-using-Naive-Bayes/README.md

 - Performed data cleaning by removing punctuations & stopwords.
 - Applied Countvectorizier and done train/test spliting.
 - Trained the model with multinomialnb from naive bayes to all the dataset.
-- Evaluated the model with classification report & confusion matrix of sklearn metrics.
+- Evaluated the model by adding feature 'TF-IDF' with classification report & confusion matrix of sklearn metrics.